surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ADSR structure.

-If the envelope mode is set to **Digital**, there will be small adjustable orange fields on the graphic that will you to choose the curvature of the different stages of the envelope.
+If the envelope mode is set to **Digital**, there will be small adjustable orange fields on the graphic.
+Dragging them allows to choose the curvature of the different stages of the envelope.

 If the envelope mode is set to **Analog**, the curvature of the different stages will automatically be set to a shape that tries to emulate analog behavior.